 The Hansford Sensors range of switch boxes is available in a number of configurations and finishes, ranging from the cost-effective HS-BE Series (rated to IP55 and suitable for clean, indoor environments), to the painted mild steel (rated to the IP66), to the GRP for outdoor locations or the stainless steel boxes compulsory in many food processing and pharmaceutical applications.

-There are many different methods available for installing the vibration sensors.
-The accelerometer needs to be mounted directly to the machine surface on a flat, smooth, unpainted surface larger than the base of the accelerometer, free from grease and oil, as close as possible to the source of vibration and at right angles to the axis of rotation.
+There are many different methods available for installing vibration sensors or transmitters.
+In each case, the accelerometer needs to be mounted directly to the machine surface on a flat, smooth, unpainted surface larger than the base of the accelerometer, free from grease and oil, as close as possible to the source of vibration and at right angles to the axis of rotation.

 The accelerometer cable should be clamped to the body of the accelerometer with a cable tie to prevent strain and excessive movement of the cable, which if left loose could result in false readings.